 Provide feedback often, in quick soundbites to help your team members course correct quickly.
-As much as possible, feedback to remote employees should be delivered over Zoom, not over email, to ensure understanding and the opportunity for individuals to ask for clarification as needed.
-Check out this planning guide and video.
+As much as possible, feedback should be delivered over Zoom, not over email, to ensure understanding and the opportunity for members of your team to ask for clarification as needed.